Gilbert Office: 480-660-6226

 If you are a parent, your children are probably more important to you than anything or anyone else.
 While this instinct serves us well most of the time, it can cause problems during a divorce, because two people who desperately love the same children are trying to decide which parent gets to be with the kids at which time, and neither wants to compromise.

 Unfortunately, child custody disputes can turn an otherwise successful divorce into a drawn-out battle, with children caught in the middle.
 However it doesn’t have to be this way.
-When you hire Signature Law Group, we help you seek custody solutions that protect your children and preserve the future co-parenting relationship with your ex-spouse.
+When you hire The Shaw Law Group, we help you seek custody solutions that protect your children and preserve the future co-parenting relationship with your ex-spouse.

 The Basics Of Arizona Custody Laws